randomseed-io/amelinium/doc/10_introduction.md

 ## License

-Copyright © 2022 Paweł Wilk
+Copyright © 2022-2023 Paweł Wilk

 May contain works from earlier free software projects, copyright © 2019-2022 Paweł Wilk

 Amelinium is copyrighted software owned by Paweł Wilk (pw@gnu.org).
 You may redistribute and/or modify this software as long as you comply with the terms of the [GNU Lesser General Public License][LICENSE] (version 3).

+Amelinium is delivered with the HTMX and _hyperscript JavaScript libraries licensed under [BSD-2-Clause license][HTMXLICENSE].

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.